-Cost is often the biggest issue when seeking out an apartment, since a good chunk of your disposable cash will likely end up going straight to rent.
+Cost is often the biggest issue when seeking out a rental property, since a good chunk of your disposable cash will likely end up going straight to rent.
 The general consensus is that no more than a third of your annual income should be put toward your housing costs.
 Knowing how much you can expect to pay may help you decide which suburbs to focus on.

 Do you want space, or do you want to be surrounded by people?
 How important is it to be close to a park?
 Do you rely on public transport?
 And how much is all of this going to cost?

 These are the questions that many renters need to ask themselves when picking a place to live.
-What’s more, finding a neighborhood you love will determine how much you actually enjoy living in the city.
-But no matter where you live, there will be trade-offs.
-Here are including transit access, neighborhood noise, proximity to the city centre and more.
+What’s more, finding a neighborhood you love will determine how much you actually enjoy living in the property.
+But no matter where you live, there will be trade-offs like transit access, neighbourhood noise, proximity to services or the city centre and more.

 See the place in person

 Visit every rental property that you’re considering.
 This is crucial for a few reasons: It allows you to see the place, and ensure that it lives up to what the listing promised.
-You can also check the apartment for any signs of wear and tear, noise levels and to get a feel for the street and neighbourhood.
+You can also check the property for any signs of wear and tear, size of spaces, noise levels and to get a feel for the street and neighbourhood.